-- Under the first round of franchising, 10 large franchise contracts would be let in three tranches.
-An estimated 25 small franchise contracts and the resource-based contracts for schools (c.300 buses) would be let alongside these large franchise contracts. - Tranches would be procured sequentially, with the small number of tranches enabling: - The benefits of franchising to be achieved faster - GMCA to manage transition risk - Opportunities for lessons to be learned between tranches. - 2.56 The Commercial Case concluded that GMCA would be able to secure the operation of services under franchise contracts for the following reasons: - The franchise structure, asset strategy, and procurement approach would support delivery of franchised bus operations that offer quality of service and value for money and allow access to the market for small and medium-sized operators
+- Procurement Strategy - Franchises would be initially let under a negotiated procedure to enable flexibility as the procurement process progresses - If there were a large number of bidders, a two-stage process would be used.
+Initial bidders would be assessed through evaluation and scoring of a first stage submission.
+A refined number of operators would then be invited for detailed dialogue and final bid submissions - For procurements under the future process, the strategy may be streamlined, for instance, to omit detailed negotiation. - Procurement Programme - Under the first round of franchising, 10 large franchise contracts would be let in three tranches.
+An estimated 25 small franchise contracts and the resource-based contracts for schools (c.300 buses) would be let alongside these large franchise contracts. - $\circ~$ Tranches would be procured sequentially, with the small number of tranches enabling: - The benefits of franchising to be achieved faster - GMCA to manage transition risk - Opportunities for lessons to be learned between tranches. - 2.56 The Commercial Case concluded that GMCA would be able to secure the operation of services under franchise contracts for the following reasons: - The franchise structure, asset strategy, and procurement approach would support delivery of franchised bus operations that offer quality of service and value for money and allow access to the market for small and medium-sized operators